 (c) being the occupier of any premises, refuses to permit a police officer, inspector or authorised person to do anything on those premises,

-in the exercise by the police officer, inspector or authorised person of any of his powers under this Act commits an offence.
+in the exercise by the police officer, inspector or authorised person of any power conferred by this Act commits an offence.

+[Section 93 amended: No. 40 of 2020 s.
+111(1).]

 94. Analysts, appointment of

 (1) The CEO may appoint analysts for the purpose of making analyses for the purposes of this Act.